 - Create and keep operating tools up to date.

-- Analyze and optimize the cost of infrastructure.
+- Analyse and optimise the cost of infrastructure.

 - DevOps concepts, best practices, and automation expertise